matthova/nextjs-firebase-server-cookies/README.md

     A->>A: Click to "Sign Up"
     A->>C: Request to link an anonymous user to a Firebase Provider type C->>A: Return updated user
-    A->>A: Re-render site with upgraded credentials
+    A->>B: Refresh site with updated credentials
+    B->>A: Site served with same user id and updated credentials
 ```

 ### Signing In